sjltaylor/object.js/README.markdown

 Javascript doesn't have a class system.

 The purpose of Object.js is **not** try to provide an approximated class system for javascript.
-Instead it provides functionality to support the composition of objects and prototypes in an javascript-idiosyncratic style giving us the conveniences that a class system would provide.
+Instead it provides functionality to support the composition of objects and prototypes in an javascript-idiosyncratic style, giving us the conveniences that a class system would provide.

 ## Features